 Multiple models were built to predict the risk of Administrative Segregation, including XGBoost, Random Forest, and Logistic Regression.
 XGBoost outperformed other models for most of the data points.
 For some scenarios, the Random Forest-based model outperformed the other models.
 As a result, we used an ensemble of multiple models for the final solution.

 Our model was trained and validated on data from 4,638 inmates from a single correctional facility.
-Future work needs to be done to see how the model performs when put into production and if its findings can be generalized to other institutions.
+Future work needs to be done to see how the model performs when put into production at other facilities and if its findings can be generalized.